-In addition to the almost 960,000 recipients who are currently considered as children for program purposes, the SSI rolls in December 2003 included 607,000 adult recipients who first became eligible for SSI payments before age 18.
-Twenty-six percent of these recipients first became eligible during the 1974-1980 period and thus have been receiving SSI for much of their lives.
+In addition to the more than 1,036,000 recipients who are currently considered as children for program purposes, the SSI rolls in December 2005 included almost 681,000 adult recipients who first became eligible for SSI payments before age 18.
+Twenty-two percent of these recipients first became eligible during the 1974- 1980 period and thus have been receiving SSI for much of their lives.